 Well at 156, Singapore Botanic Gardens are 3 times older than the country itself, making it a proud elder that you must pay a visit to.
 Founded in 1859 by Agri-Horticulture society it played a major role in rubber trade and rubber research in early 20th CE.

 If like me, history interests you, visit the heritage museum located very close Tanglin Garden and you can get a walk through the history and heritage.

 National Orchid Garden

 Now we all know that Orchid is the national flower of Singapore.
 If you have ever stepped into the country, the ubiquitous purple flower will tell you this fact from every touristy corner in the country.
 However, I was not aware of the fact that this nation is an exporter of cut Orchids.
 And the National Orchid garden here is as much a research laboratory for Orchid as it is a pleasure garden for the visitors.
 A lot of hybrid varieties of Orchids take birth here.
 National Orchid garden is home to as many as 1200 types of orchids and 2000 odd varieties of hybrids – no wonder it is a favorite spot to walk around.

-Vanda ‘Miss Joaquim’ or more popularly known as ‘Singapore Orchid’ is the exact species that is the national flower of Singapore.
+Vanda ‘Miss Joaquim’ or more popularly known as ‘Singapore Orchid’ is the exact species that is the national flower.
 It is a hybrid climbing orchid in shades of purple.
 It is named after Armenian Agnes Joaquim who had bred this variety way back in late 19th CE.
 I also gather that Singapore honors visiting dignitaries and celebrities by naming the new hybrid varieties of Orchids after them.
 These can be seen at VIP Orchid Gardens.
-I must admit I missed it during my visit to the Botanic Gardens.
+I must admit I missed it during my visit.

 You walk through colorful orchids and I was reminded of all the wild orchids I saw on our road trip in Arunachal Pradesh.